Gavin-Persad/predictions/plan.md

 15. Test cups and format

+16. add colour coding to scores modal

-16. Test thoroughly with 1 player and 1 host
+17. Test thoroughly with 1 player and 1 host

-17. Prepare for beta testing
+18. Prepare for beta testing

 - correct all page titles and button titles and labels.
 - add functionality to dashboard